3dgep/input/README.md

 It is important to note that this input system is not appropriate for creating text editors.
 It is intended to be used with games.
 In game development, you are usually only concerned with what key was pressed, released, or held down, but not concerned with the actual character that is produced when the key is pressed.
 For example, if the `A` key on the keyboard is pressed, then the `Keyboard::State::A` value will be `true`, but you won't be able to tell exactly which glyph should be displayed.
 (See [Keyboard layout](https://en.wikipedia.org/wiki/Keyboard_layout) for more information about various keyboard layouts).

-> I've tested the keyboard mapping for all of the backends supported by this library, but I only have access to US Qwerty keyboards.
-If you do notice a discrepancy with your keyboard, please post an issue in the GitHub repo.
+> I've tested the keyboard mapping for all of the backends supported by this library, but I only have access to US QWERTY keyboards.
+If you notice a discrepancy with your keyboard, please post an issue in this repo.

 The key value in the `Keyboard::Key` enumeration values are the 1:1 mapping to virtual key codes in Windows (See: [Virtual-key codes](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)) regardless of the backend you are using.
 All backend specific keys are mapped to the key value in the `Keyboard::Key` enumeration.
 (See [KeyboardGLFW.cpp](src/backends/GLFW/KeyboardGLFW.cpp) as an example).